 I’ve written before about why NFTs are problematic and flawed, as well as touched on why cryptocurrency itself is problematic.
 Given the ongoing “crypto winter” cryptocurrency collapse, I thought I’d write an updated post outlining my reasons why cryptocurrency is a bad thing.

-Note most of the points below also go for tech based on or related to cryptocurrency, including “Web3,” “blockchain,” and the aforementioned NFTs.
+Note most of the flaws below also go for tech based on or related to cryptocurrency, including “Web3,” “blockchain,” and the aforementioned NFTs.

 Cryptocurrency doesn’t work as money